Quality Systems, Inc. Wins Gold Stevie® Award in Part Two of the 2013 11th Annual American Business

-IRVINE, Calif.--(BUSINESS WIRE)-- Quality Systems, Inc. (Nasdaq: QSII) announced today that it has won a gold Stevie® award as well as seven silver and four bronzes in Part II of the 2012 10th Annual American Business AwardsSM.
+IRVINE, Calif.--(BUSINESS WIRE)-- Quality Systems, Inc. (NAS: QSII) announced today that it has won a gold Stevie® award as well as four silvers in Part II of the 2013 11th Annual American Business AwardsSM.

-At the September 17th banquet in San Francisco, Quality Systems President and Chief Executive Officer Steven T. Plochocki was named the gold winner in the Executive of the Year-Computer Services category.
-The company's seven silver and four bronze awards recognized the company's growth and products.
+At the September 16th banquet in San Francisco, Quality Systems President and Chief Executive Officer Steven T. Plochocki was named gold winner in the Executive of the Year-Computer Services category.
+The Company's silver awards recognized other leadership roles and corporate performance.

 Additionally, for the first time, the American Business Awards ranked the top organizations recognized across the entire program, based on points earned for submissions.
 Quality Systems was first in the top 10 organizations named.